Site Global Configuration

 - Path to Log Folder: Please specify a folder to store log files.

-- Log Deprecated API: Needs to be edited.
+- Log Deprecated API: (Yes/No).
+Logs deprecated APIs.

 Custom Logging Settings